salvatorespoto/salvatorespoto.github.io/README.md

+# A fork of NerdAbility - A CV Generator

+Just added some sections and fields to adapt to my CV.

 # NerdAbility - A CV Generator
 A Jekyll based CV page generator based on the user profile page on Nerdability.